What is Emerald Ash Borer?

 Click the image to download the Emerald Ash Borer fact sheet

 Emerald Ash Borer (EAB) is a metallic green insect native to Asia.
 EAB was first discovered in 2002 near the port cities of Detriot, Michigan and Windsor, Ontario and continues to spread into the surrounding states.
-Locally, this insect was first detected in Illinois in 2006 and this spring it was detected in northeast Iowa.
+Locally, this insect was first detected in Illinois in 2006 and it has now been detected in Iowa.

 The adult beetle is approximately 1/2 in long and 1/8 in wide.
 EAB adults emerge from infested ash trees via D-shaped holes.
 EAB larvae feed under the bark of ash trees.
 They leave serpentine shaped markings and damage the tree’s ability to transport nutrients and water.